sabdar18/flutter_audacity/README.md

-# flutter_audacity
+# Flutter Audacity

-A new Flutter project.
+This project is used to design UI For Audacity Application and later implement the realtime response

 ## Getting Started